Klotho (biology): Isoforms of α-klotho

-The α-klotho gene is located on chromosome 13, and is translated into a single-pass integral membrane protein.
+One isoform is the full-length Klotho mRNA, that includes signal peptide, KL1 domain, linker region, KL2 domain, transmembrane region and intracellular domain.
+This gets produced into a full protein that is stuck in the membrane and subsequently is cleaved into soluble klotho proteins that are found in circulation in the bloodstream.

+The other isoform is a truncated mRNA, that terminates after the KL1 domain and thus the transmembrane region gets cleaved off and the produced protein is excreted into the extracellular medium.

+Domains / Structure of the protein

 The intracellular portion of the α-klotho protein is short (11 amino acids), whereas the extracellular portion is long (980 amino acids).
 The transmembrane portion is also comparatively short (21 amino acids).
 The extracellular portion contains two repeat sequences, termed the KL1 (about 450 amino acids) and KL2 (about 430 amino acids) domains.
 In the kidney and the choroid plexus of the brain, the transmembrane protein can be proteolytically cleaved to produce a 130-Kilo-Dalton, soluble form of α-klotho protein, released into the circulation and cerebrospinal fluid, respectively.
 In humans, the secreted form of klotho is more dominant than the membrane form.